bolmaster2/http-signature/README.md

 Create and validate HTTP request signature according to this draft: https://tools.ietf.org/html/draft-cavage-http-signatures-08

-Aims to only implement the creation of the signature without any external dependencies.
+Aims to only implement the creation and validation of the signature without any external dependencies.
 The idea is to implement adapters to popular http libraries to make it easy to use.

 ## Usage